dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 Assumptions:

-Assume that students have a basic knowledge
+Assume that students have a basic knowledge of complex arithmetic.

 - The complex plane